grnet/synnefo/docs/admin-guide.rst

 will apply only the first 10 listed actions per backend.
 One can repeat the operation, until nothing is left to be done.

+To control load a timeout can also be set for shutting down VMs (using option ``--shutdown-timeout <sec>``).
+This may be needed to avoid expensive operations triggered by shutdown, such as Windows updates.

 Cyclades advanced operations
 ----------------------------